gmc-code/PC-Python/docs/python_files/csv_files.rst

 .. py:class:: csv.DictReader(f, fieldnames=None, restkey=None, restval=None, dialect='excel', *args, **kwds)

-    :param csvfile: a string for the file path to the csv file from the current directory.
+    :param f: a string for the file path to the csv file from the current directory.
+    :param fieldnames:  a sequence of keys that identify the order in which values in the dictionary passed to the writerow() method are written to file **f**.
+    :param restval: specify the value to be written if the dictionary is missing a key in **fieldnames**.
     :param dialect: Use a set of parameters specific to a particular CSV dialect; Defaults to excel; one of ['excel', 'excel-tab', 'unix']
-    :param fmtparams: optional fmtparams keyword arguments can be given to override individual formatting parameters in the current dialect.
+    :param *args, **kwds: other optional or keyword arguments are passed to the underlying writer instance.

     | Create an object that operates like a regular reader but maps the information in each row to a dict whose keys are given by the optional fieldnames parameter.
     | The fieldnames parameter is a sequence.
     | If fieldnames is omitted, the values in the first row of file f will be used as the fieldnames.
     | The dictionary preserves their original ordering.
     | If a row has more fields than fieldnames, the remaining data is put in a list and stored with the fieldname specified by **restkey** (which defaults to None).
     | If a non-blank row has fewer fields than fieldnames, the missing values are filled-in with the value of **restval** (which defaults to None).